-WRAP is looking to support new projects that can demonstrate the commercial potential of biochemical processing options for high-volume challenging / hard-to-tackle streams of wasted food.
-Applications are open from Thursday 30 January 2020 until Thursday 23 April 2020 at 13.00.
+This grant supported new projects that demonstrated the commercial potential of biochemical processing options for high-volume challenging / hard-to-tackle streams of wasted food.

-The aim is to identify new viable options that can be brought to operation to minimise food waste and release the value of this food rather than it being disposed of.
+The aim was to identify new viable options that could be brought to operation to minimise food waste and release the value of this food rather than it being disposed of.

 What is eligible?

-The following activities are eligible for grant funding:
+The following activities were eligible for grant funding: